-Lighting has gone a long way since Thomas Edison ushered in the first mass-produced light bulbs, causing not only a lighting revolution, but also sparking an electricity infrastructure boom.
-Still, lighting ins’t as efficient as one might expect in the 21st century, currently amounting in the US alone to 30% of the energy consumption.
+Lighting has gone a long way since Thomas Edison ushered in the first mass-produced light bulbs, causing not only a lighting revolution but also sparking an electricity infrastructure boom.
+Still, lighting isn’t as efficient as one might expect in the 21st century, currently amounting in the US alone to 30% of the energy consumption.

 Plastic light bulbs: efficient and clean

 Compact fluorescent bulbs, which have gained popularity in recent years, emit a bluish, harsh tint that doesn’t match the spectral resolution of the light emitted by the sun.
 As such, many people report headaches and eye irritation.
 The new FIPEL plastic light-bulbs emit light that matches the solar spectrum perfectly.

 In the past few decades, the lighting industry has concentrated on converting as much heat as possible into light.
 To this end, LEDs have served well, however, their extremely limited when high power and intensity is required in an application.
 Put too much electrical strain on a LED and it will fry.